Ace Book: Robin Old's memoirs, Fighter Pilot, hit stores in April of 2010. Photo courtesy of Christina Olds.

 by Harriet Freiberger

 Three days after retiring as a general from the United States Air Force in 1973, Robin Olds drove into Steamboat Springs.
-From that day on, focused on leaving contrails in the snow rather than in the sky, home was the little town on the Yampa River in Northwest Colorado to be done without consulting anybody, and the two of us built that 100-foot-long wall.”
+From that day on, focused on leaving contrails in the snow rather than in the sky, home was the little town on the Yampa River in Northwest Colorado.

 When daughter Christina, 57 — seven years older than Robin when he first came to Steamboat — talks about her father, her green eyes reflect a true legend.
 The “comfy A-frame” she remembers is long gone, but like her memories of him, the trees her dad planted are still there, now 40 feet tall.
 While he died in 2007, Robin’s legacy has also risen to such heights.